Jelly-RDF/jelly-jvm/docs/docs/getting-started-devs.md

 *If you don't want to code anything and only use Jelly with your Apache Jena/RDF4J application, see [the dedicated guide](getting-started-plugins.md) about using Jelly-JVM as a plugin.*

 This guide explains a few of the basic functionalities of Jelly-JVM and how to use them in your code.
-Jelly-JVM is written in Scala, but it can be used from Java as well.
-However, in this guide, we will focus on **Scala 3**.
+Jelly-JVM is written in Scala, but it [can be used from Java as well](#quick-start-java-titanium-rdf-api).

-## Quick start – plain old files
+## Quick start – Scala & Apache Jena

 Depending on your RDF library of choice (Apache Jena, RDF4J, Titanium), you should import one of the dependencies: `jelly-jena`, `jelly-rdf4j`, [`jelly-titanium-rdf-api`](user/titanium.md)[^1].
 In our examples we will use Jena, so let's add this to your `build.sbt` file: